-- Finding ways that will allow NPS to work more effectively in partnership with neighboring private landowners and others to conserve the natural, cultural, recreational, and scenic resources and character of the land within and surrounding the Curecanti NRA. - Formal establishment of Curecanti as a congressionally legislated National Recreation Area for permanence of resource conservation and public recreation.
+- Finding ways that will allow NPS to work more effectively in partnership with neighboring private landowners and others to conserve the natural, cultural, recreational, and scenic resources and character of the land within and surrounding Curecanti NRA. - As the study evolved, it became clear that it should evaluate whether or not to recommend to Congress that the NRA be formally established, with a legislated boundary; what changes should be made to the boundary; and what agency or agencies should be responsible for managing the NRA.